 PUBLISHED ON November 13, 2019

 Biking around town or on the trails is a great way to stay in shape.
-If you’re biking through a city, you know how important it is to have quality bike brake pads.
+If you’re biking through a city or in other local areas, you know how important it is to have high-quality bike brake pads.
 When it comes to safety, this isn’t where you should be cheap or cut corners.
-We’ve rounded up some of the top options in bike brake pads and have some tips to help you find the right option for your bicycle.
+We’ve rounded up some of the top options in bike brake pads so you can find the right option for your bicycle.

 Depending on how frequently you ride, these brake pads may wear out quicker than you would like.
 In some cases, you can experience serious wear as quickly as a mile into using the new brake pads.